Emergency Medical Technician

 Attendance is required for all class sessions.

 Students must wear EMT class shirts with uniform-style pants (black, blue, or khaki are acceptable).
+Uniform pants are not provided and are the responsibility of the student.

 It is up to you to quickly evaluate whether the rigors of this course and expectations will allow for your academic success.
 If you fail to attend or complete any portion of the course in the first week, it will be assumed that you are dropping the class.